-Regularly remove damage leaves and stems by pruning.
+Regularly remove damaged leaves and stems by pruning.
 Any leaves with large brown spots or holes can safely be removed to improve the overall health of your plant.
-An injured or sick leave drains the resources of your plant and can spread an infection.
+An injured or sick leaf drains the resources of your plant and can spread an infection.
 When you notice damaged or sick leaves, remove them quickly any time of year.

 Keep Your Plant From Getting Too Tall

 Healthy fiddle leaf fig plants can aggressively grow toward the sun, which means they may get too large or tall for their location.
 Plants look best when their top leaves are at least 8 to 10 inches below the ceiling, so you will want to remove any growth above that height.
 By pruning your plant to keep it from getting too tall, you’ll create a stronger and more compact plant.

 Depending on where your plant is getting its light, it may grow sideways toward the nearest window, which can leave your plant lopsided or off balance.
 To prevent this, it’s important to rotate your plant regularly so it grows symmetrically.
 Plants can still get off balance, and pruning will help keep growth from getting lopsided.